 Who we are

-We work with Tempe campus students (sophomore level through graduation) and Online students (all levels) who have majors, minors, and/or certificates offered by the School of Politics and Global Studies.
+The SPGS advising team works with Tempe campus students (sophomore level through graduation) and Online students (all levels) who have majors, minors, and/or certificates offered by the School of Politics and Global Studies.

 What we do